Zhenqian0921/Zhenqian0921/README.md

-A doctoral student interested in aerospace, AI and mechanics.
+A doctoral student interested in aerospace, AI, and mechanics.